damianlluch/101-developer-resume-cv-templates/node-js-developer-resume-sample.md

 * Development of website mysunset.com in Wordpress - 2018 - Spain
 * Development of website mysunsetprojects.com in Wordpress - WpBakery - 2018 - Spain
 * Development of mobile APP (inAppBrowser) for website bajardepeso.me - 2018 - Spain
-* Correction of fixes for Regalas Flores application developed in Symfony and Vue - regalarflores.net - 2018 - Spain
+* Correction of fixes for Regalar Flores application developed in Symfony and Vue - regalarflores.net - 2018 - Spain
 * Mobile template integration in React Native with Wordpress - WooCommerce for Famitip - famitip.com - USA.
 * Laravel backend fixes for EFIN efin.com - 2019 - China
 * Design and development of VPC in AWS for Teknhe - tekhne.com.ar - 2019 - Argentina